pyvista/pyvista/CONTRIBUTING.rst

 Adding a New Example
 ^^^^^^^^^^^^^^^^^^^^
-PyVista's examples come in two formats: basic code snippets demonstrating the functionality of an individual method, or a full gallery example displaying one or more concepts.
+PyVista's examples come in two formats: basic code snippets demonstrating the functionality of an individual method or a full gallery example displaying one or more concepts.
 Small code samples and snippets are contained in the ``doc/api`` directory or within our documentation strings, while the full gallery examples, meant to be run as individual downloadable scripts, are